 Creating Rowsets with ICommand::Execute

-For rowsets created with the ICommand::Execute method, the properties desired in the resulting rowset can constrain the text of the command.
+For rowsets created by using the ICommand::Execute method, the properties that you want in the resulting rowset can constrain the text of the command.
 This is especially critical for consumers that support dynamic command text.

-Scrollable SQLOLEDB rowsets are supported by SQL Server 2000 cursors.
-SQL Server 2000 imposes limitations on cursors that are sensitive to changes made by other users of the database.
-Specifically, the rows in some cursors cannot be ordered, and attempting to create a rowset by using a command containing an SQL ORDER BY clause can fail.
+Scrollable SQL Server Native Client OLE DB provider rowsets are supported by SQL Server cursors.
+SQL Server imposes limitations on cursors that are sensitive to changes made by other users of the database.
+Specifically, the rows in some cursors cannot be ordered, and trying to create a rowset by using a command that contains an SQL ORDER BY clause can fail.
 For more information, see Rowsets and SQL Server Cursors.